3 observations after Embiid's 30-and-10 streak makes Sixers history in another blowout win

 Entering the game, the Sixers ranked second in the league in deflections per game and 15th in defensive turnover percentage, according to Cleaning the Glass.
 Sixers head coach Nick Nurse mentioned pregame that he was hopeful his team’s high deflection numbers would soon translate to better turnover-forcing performances.
 The Pistons had 21 giveaways Friday.

+“I give our guys credit,” Nurse said.
+“I thought they played hard.
+I think we made improvements defensively on the stuff that we saw from the last game. ...
+It was good all the way down.
+Whoever was out there on the floor was trying to do the stuff we worked on, and it paid off.”

 Beyond the statistics, the Sixers’ defense clearly frustrated the Pistons.
 Detroit generated few easy points and had almost nothing to feel good about all night.
-Tension and trash talk between Stewart and the Sixers eventually led to the officials assessing a technical foul to both Embiid and Stewart with 39 seconds left in the second quarter.
+Tension and trash talk between Stewart and the Sixers eventually led to the officials assessing double technicals to Embiid and Stewart with 39 seconds left in the second quarter.

 Embiid missed five field goals in a row after the first quarter, but he added frequent points at the foul line and took the Sixers into halftime with a very comfortable 22-point advantage.